 Every leader and employee is born with a certain amount of skepticism and critical thinking.
 This has helped us survive for generations.
 However, the conditioning to think critically for problem-solving and be aware of possible threats has limited our ability to apply the “Ideal Pit”.
 Most of us need to train ourselves to think in collaboration, teamwork, positivity, best intentions, and to shed light on what we need more of - not just what we need to avoid.

 To lead from a strengths-based perspective, we need to establish a culture and structure in which everybody can bring their strengths into play, can make decisions quickly and independently, can be innovative and creative, can help one another, and can think and act for the benefit of the whole system.
 You may ask yourself: Do the structures and culture of my organization hinder or foster these elements?
 Does our collective leadership style hold us back?
 If your culture is not in accordance with the ideal pit, what can we do about it?

 Leaders who want to establish a strengths-based culture can benefit from turning to professional business coaches.
 The coaching environment supports leaders to experiment with delegating, empowering, asking more questions, being curious and recognizing strengths in the individual, the team, and the organization.

-At Session, we have highly skilled business coaches, ready to help upskill your employees and leaders in applying strengths-based leadership and collaboration.
-Reach out if you would like to learn more and ensure that your organization can benefit from each individual actively bringing their strengths to play.
+At Session, we have highly skilled business coaches and consultants, ready to help upskill your employees and leaders in applying strengths-based leadership and collaboration.
+Reach out if you would like to learn more.